Ketamine-assisted psychotherapy: Rationale for interest

-As of 2023, the World Health Organization reported 230 million people worldwide as having depression, or around 3.8% of the human population.
+As of 2023, the World Health Organization reports that 230 million people worldwide have depression, or around 3.8% of the human population.
 The current therapy for depression includes, but is not limited to, psychotherapy, antidepressant medications, transcranial magnetic stimulation, electroconvulsive therapy, and lifestyle approaches.
 However, antidepressant treatment is heavily limited by its delayed onset of efficacy, with noticeable effects only appearing over a period of months.
 The Sequenced Treatment Alternatives to Relieve Depression Study (STAR*D) Trial also found that patients had low response rates to alternative compounds after the failure of the first antidepressant.
 Thus, interest sparked for a more rapid treatment option that could also be used as an adjunct to previous therapies in treatment-resistant depression.
 Ketamine's neuroplasticity-promoting effects appear to strengthen the cognitive restructuring that takes place through traditional psychotherapy, thereby leading to long-lasting behavioral change, making it a compound of recent interest.

 Research evidence has found that combining psychotherapy and antidepressant medications enhances the effects of both.
 This combination of pharmacotherapy and psychotherapy has historically been efficacious in numerous instances, such as the pairing of psychotherapy with conventional antidepressants for mood and anxiety disorders, with naltrexone for alcohol and opioid dependence, and with bupropion for smoking cessation.
 Ketamine offers a notable advantage as opposed to currently-approved antidepressants, as it has a rapid onset (2–24 hours post-infusion) of temporally limited, but sustained, antidepressant and analgesic effects (typically lasting 4–7 days).
 Its dissociative, psychedelic effects could also provide patients with increased neuroplasticity and cognitive flexibility that would enable more effective participation in therapy sessions.
 Therapy could, in turn, reinforce the effects and improvements facilitated by ketamine to provide longer-lasting treatment.
 Supplementing ketamine use with cognitive behaviour therapy (CBT), in particular, has the potential to help patients reverse their inaccurate beliefs and maladaptive processing of information, that lead to depressive mental states.